-The winter of 2016-17 was a challenge for controlling lice in the beef cow herd and varying weather conditions may have been the heart of the issue.
+Many winters can be a challenge for controlling lice in the beef cow herd, and varying weather conditions may be the heart of the issue.

 Therefore, it’s important to read the label for duration of activity information.
 For example, Dectomax (doramectin) Pour-On has 77 days of duration against the cattle biting louse (Bovicola bovis), and is the only pour-on with duration against long-nosed cattle louse (Linognathus vituli) at 42 days.